randomparkingfine/mm-zones/readme.md

 ## Installing

-Take the all the zone files themselves and paste them into:
+Take the all the zone files themselves from the zip's `bhop` or `surf` folder and paste them into:

 ```
 \Path\To\SteamLibrary\steamapps\common\Momentum Mod\momentum\maps